Driving in Mauritius — A FAQ For Visitors

 What are other drivers like in Mauritius?

-The small 5% of drivers who behave badly presents itself for example as
+The small percentage of drivers who behave badly presents itself for example as:

-- Being followed by a car, often a pick-up truck or an SUV, with its high beams on.
+- A car tailgating you, often a pick-up truck or an SUV, with its high beams on, for no reason.

-- Being tailgated by a car who just wants to pass.
+- A car tailgating you because it wants to pass.
 Unfortunately, this bothers people like me, so we let tailgaters pass, which signals the tailgaters that this is a good tactic, fuelling a vicious cycle…

 - Drivers doing half the speed limit on a huge carriageway at night time with no lights on, in random lanes